jsacksick/commerce_license_billing/README.md

 That means that if a customer registers on April 1st, he will immediately pay the monthly fee for April.
 On the first day of May, he will be charged for the april usage (if any), and the monthly fee for May.
-If on May 15h he cancels his subscription, on the first day of June he will only pay the prorated usage for May.
+If on May 15h he cancels his subscription, on the first day of June he will only pay the usage for May.

 The other half of the May monthly fee will not be refunded, since that is not currently implemented (a common strategy being to award the customer